vivekdhangar1903/TVDS-Project/README.md

-🚦 Traffic Violation Detection System (TVDS)
+# Traffic Violation Detection System (TVDS)
-📌 Overview

 The Traffic Violation Detection System (TVDS) is a computer vision–based project developed to detect common traffic violations using images and videos captured from CCTV-style cameras.
 The system is designed as a prototype to demonstrate how Artificial Intelligence and Computer Vision can assist in automated traffic monitoring.

 This project focuses on rule-based violation detection combined with deep learning object detection.

-🎯 Objectives of the Project
+# Objectives of the Project

 Detect traffic rule violations automatically